paulpatarinski/ion2-seed/README.md

 1. Clone
 2. Create a new Error Tracking project : https://sentry.io/
-3. Update Raven.config in app.module.ts to point to the new dsn
+3. Find/Replace com.simpleproductionsinc.ion2seed with your app identifier
 4. Find/Replace ion2Seed with your app name
+5. Update remote & push changes
-5. Fastlane
+6. Fastlane

   * Update the Fastfile under ~/Fastlane & ~/Appfile to match your config
   * Run the below script to create a new app in the Apple App Store